giltayar/blog/posts/using-jsm-esm-in-nodejs-a-practical-guide-part-1.md

 7. [TypeScript](../using-jsm-esm-in-nodejs-a-practical-guide-part-3/#section-07)

-This guide comes with a monorepo that has 7 directories, each directory being a package that demonstrates each facet of the Node.js support for JSM.
+This guide comes with a monorepo that has 7 directories, each directory being a package that demonstrates the above sections of the Node.js support for JSM.
 You can find the monorepo [here](https://github.com/giltayar/jsm-in-nodejs-guide).

 ## <a id="section-01"></a>The simplest Node.js JSM project